What Is Euchre? A Quick Beginner’s Guide to the Midwest’s Favorite Card Game

 ♠️ What Is Euchre?

-It uses a special deck of just 24 cards — Aces through 9s — and has its own unique rules and power cards, including the famous “bowers” (Jacks) that change the hierarchy of suits.
+It uses a special deck of just 24 cards — Aces through 9s — and has its own unique rules and power cards, including the famous bowers (Jacks) that change the hierarchy of suits.

 ♥️ How the Game Works

 Each player is dealt five cards.
-A card is flipped up from the deck — this begins the process of deciding trump, the suit that beats all others for that hand.
-Players take turns deciding whether to make that suit trump or pass.
-If all four players pass twice, the dealer is forced to choose — a rule known as “Stick the Dealer.”
+A card is flipped up from the deck, beginning the process of selecting trump — the suit that beats all others for that hand.

 ♦️ What Makes Euchre So Fun?

-Quick games: Most take just 15–20 minutes
+• Quick games — most take only 15–20 minutes

 Comments